Paul11100/bon-voyage-travel-planner/README.md

 ## FUTURE UPGRADES

-We hope to include a drop-down menu for allowing our users to choose their desired days for taking off.
+We hope to include an effective drop-down menu for allowing our users to choose their desired days for taking off.
 Through this, our project would present them with multiple time options they can choose to go during that particular day(s) with a detailed analysis of how traffic would affect their journey, time estimate and cost(s) of the journey.

+Most importantly, we hope to make our website more functional, and accessible.

 <br />